 Tonight you will overnight at Cahernane House Hotel.

 Stop off at the Blind Piper Pub.
 Here you will have a traditional Irish Pub Lunch.
 Located in the village of Caherdaniel, locals and visitors alike have been drinking here since 1865.
-Who is the Blind Piper you might ask?
+Who is the Blind Piper, you may ask?
 The Blind Piper is Mici Cumba O'Sullivan, who was born nearby in 1835 and became one of Ireland's most famous pipers.

 Suggestion: You might like to retire to the Cellar Bar for a nightcap before bed (I would suggest Jameson whiskey from the neighbouring County Cork which you will be visiting tomorrow).